iesg54/SmartHome/README.md

 3. After all the containers have started up, and are running, open the project in the following URL:
     - http://localhost:3000

+4. In order to test all the functionalities of the app, log into an already existing account with historical data associated with it in the database:
+    - Email: alberto.matias000@gmail.com
+    - Pass: admin
+Or just register a new account.

-# HOW TO RUN SMARTHOME IN THE VIRTUAL MACHINE
+## HOW TO RUN SMARTHOME IN THE VIRTUAL MACHINE

-#1.
-Access project folder
+1. Access the project folder

 ```
 cd proj/IES_Proj_G54
 ```

-#2.
-Run the containers:
+2. Run the containers:

 ```
 docker compose up
 ```

-#3.
-After the containers have started, we can open the project outside the virtual machine, using the URL:
+3. After the containers have started, we can open the project outside the virtual machine, using the URL:
     - http://192.168.160.238:3000/